 This breaks down to $5,689.43 total, $2844.72 per person or $177.79 per person per day.

 How did we do?
 I’d say that we had a good balance of a trip that combined the luxuries of Bora Bora with off-the-beaten-path and roughing-it adventure elements of the atolls.

 5 main take aways

-In this things to know before you go to Tahiti travel guide, I hope you’ve come away with a ton more information than you were looking for or thought you needed to know.
+In this things to know before you go to Tahiti travel guide, we hope you’ve come away with a ton more information than you were looking for or thought you needed to know.

-Here’s my 30 second pitch for the 5 key takeaways from my own trip.
+Here’s our 30 second pitch for the 5 key takeaways from our trip.

 - The scuba diving here is some of the best in the world.
 Sharks galore!

 - We absolutely loved Le Meridien Bora Bora and the overwater bungalows were ridiculous but so worth it.